Rainbow Cheetah

-The Rainbow Cheetah a South African ultralight and light-sport aircraft, designed by Vladimir Chechin and produced by Rainbow Aircraft.
+The Rainbow Cheetah is a South African ultralight and light-sport aircraft, designed by Vladimir Chechin and produced by Rainbow Aircraft.
 The aircraft is supplied as a kit for amateur construction or as a complete ready-to-fly-aircraft.

 Design and development

 The aircraft was derived from the Best Off Skyranger and designed to comply with Canadian Advanced Ultralight criteria and the US light-sport aircraft rules.
 It features a strut-braced high-wing, a two-seats-in-side-by-side configuration enclosed cockpit with optional doors for access, fixed tricycle landing gear or optionally conventional landing gear and a single engine in tractor configuration.

 The aircraft is made from bolted-together aluminum tubing, with its flying surfaces covered in Dacron sailcloth.
 Its 9.6 m span wing has an area of 13.25 m2 and mounts flaps.
 Standard engines available are the 64 hp Rotax 582 two-stroke, the 80 hp Rotax 912UL and the 100 hp Rotax 912ULS four-stroke powerplants.

 The Cheetah XLS has been accepted by Transport Canada as an Advanced Ultralight as both a land plane and seaplane, powered by the Rotax 582 two-stroke, the Rotax 912UL, the Rotax 912ULS, the Verner VM133 and the 85 hp Jabiru 2200A engines.